geheb/imdbfinder/README.md

 # imdbfinder
-Find any movie on IMDb and show basic meta information
+Find any movie on IMDb and show basic meta information.
+This tool uses duckduckgo to find the movie URL to IMdB.
+The idea is not to use an API with any terms of use.

 ## Prerequisites
 * https://adoptium.net/de/temurin/releases/